-Like all medicines, complementary medicines can have benefits and side effects, cause allergic reactions, or interact with prescription medicines.
-They still need to be used with care.
+Like all medicines, complementary medicines can have benefits and side effects, cause allergic reactions, or interact with your other medicines.
+You need to use them with care.

 Is it a medicine?

-A lot of people don’t realise that complementary products, such as herbal remedies, vitamins, minerals and nutritional supplements, are medicines too.
+A lot of people don’t realise that complementary products are medicines too.

-Medicines are substances that are meant to change the way your body deals with illness or injury, or to maintain your health and wellbeing.
+Medicines are things you take to change the way your body deals with illness or injury.
+They can also maintain your health.

-They can come in many forms, such as tablets, liquids, inhalers, drops, patches, creams, lotions, pessaries, suppositories or injections.
+They can come in many forms and can be applied onto your skin or into your body.
+These include herbs, tablets, liquids, powders, inhalers, drops, patches, creams, lotions, pessaries, suppositories or injections.

-You can get them from a pharmacist, with or without prescription, or from supermarkets, health food shops, herbalists, naturopaths and the internet.
+You can get them from a pharmacist, with or without prescription.
+You may also get them from supermarkets, health food stores, herbalists, naturopaths, complementary health providers and the internet.